 PRECAUTIONS: Before taking perindopril, tell your doctor or pharmacist if you are allergic to it; or to other ACE inhibitors (e.g., captopril, lisinopril); or if you have any other allergies (including an allergic reaction after exposure to certain membranes used for blood filtering).
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
-Before using this medicine, consult your doctor or pharmacist if you have: a history of an allergic reaction that included swelling of the face/lips/tongue/throat (angioedema).Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney problems, liver disease, untreated salt/mineral imbalance (e.g., high potassium or low sodium levels in the blood), loss of too much body water (dehydration), collagen vascular disease (e.g., lupus, scleroderma).This drug may make you dizzy.
+Before using this medicine, consult your doctor or pharmacist if you have: a history of an allergic reaction that included swelling of the face/lips/tongue/throat (angioedema).Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, untreated salt/mineral imbalance (e.g., high potassium or low sodium levels in the blood), loss of too much body water (dehydration), collagen vascular disease (e.g., lupus, scleroderma).This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.You can develop dehydration if you do not drink enough fluids or if you have too much diarrhea, vomiting, or sweating.
 This can cause dizziness and lightheadedness due to low blood pressure.
 Avoid heavy exercise, and keep cool in hot weather.
-Contact your doctor if you are unable to drink fluids or if you have persistent diarrhea or vomiting.Before having surgery, tell your doctor or dentist that you are taking this medication.Kidney function declines as you grow older.
-This medication is removed by the kidneys.
-Therefore, the elderly may be more sensitive to the effects of this drug, especially dizziness.This medication is not recommended for use during pregnancy due to the risk for harm to an unborn baby.
+Contact your doctor if you are unable to drink fluids or if you have persistent diarrhea or vomiting.This medication may increase your potassium levels.
+Before using potassium supplements or salt substitutes that contain potassium, consult your doctor or pharmacist.Before having surgery, tell your doctor or dentist that you are taking this medication.Older adults may be more sensitive to the side effects of this drug, especially dizziness, increases in potassium level, and rash.This medication is not recommended for use during pregnancy due to the risk for harm to an unborn baby.
 Consult your doctor for more details.
 (See also Warning section.)It is not known if perindopril passes into breast milk.
 Consult your doctor before breast-feeding.